 Concerned about the increase of sand mining on the island by multinational corporations, Sinclair formed the Fraser Island Defenders Organization (FIDO) in 1971 to alert Australians to the island's unusual qualities and to generate public opposition to sand mining.
 As a result, Sinclair suffered terror and abuse from the local community who feared the loss of jobs.
 Undaunted, he successfully battled the Queensland government in a number of court cases, which helped define public interest law in Australia, but led Sinclair to bankruptcy.
 He lost his job and was forced to leave his hometown.
 Even though he no longer lived in the area, Sinclair organized a successful campaign to stop logging on Fraser Island.

-Sinclair continues his work to ensure that tourism development is controlled and that the island's resources are properly managed.
-He produces FIDO's newsletter, MOONBI, and is involved in other publishing projects to improve the island's management.
-He has been a member of a government committee overseeing the management of the Fraser Island since 1991.
+Sinclair continued his work to ensure that tourism development was controlled and that the island's resources were properly managed.
+He produced FIDO's newsletter, MOONBI, and was involved in other publishing projects to improve the island's management.
+He has also served as a member of a government committee overseeing the management of the Fraser Island.

-Since 1993 Sinclair has worked on other conservation efforts as well.
+Sinclair worked on other conservation efforts as well.
 He assisted the voluntary conservation movement of South Africa in preventing sand mining in the dune systems of Zululand's Greater St. Lucia region.
-He is focusing on ways to enhance the role and effectiveness of volunteers in environmental protection and is also working to improve the protection given to all World Heritage Sites.
+He focused on ways to enhance the role and effectiveness of volunteers in environmental protection and worked to improve the protection given to all World Heritage Sites.